-The Brighthouse Shield Level Select 6-Year Annuity is not a variable annuity where your account value varies based on the investment performance of the underlying portfolios you choose, rather the Shield Options offer potential interest based upon index performance.
+The Brighthouse Shield Level 10 Annuity is not a variable annuity where your account value varies based on the investment performance of the underlying portfolios you choose, rather the Shield Options offer potential interest based upon index performance.
 This potential interest-the Performance Rate Adjustment-may be a positive or negative percentage or zero.
 You may allocate your Purchase Payment to one or more of the available Shield Options and the Fixed Account.
 Based upon the Index Performance of the Index associated with the Shield Option, a Performance Rate Adjustment will be applied to the Investment Amount in that Shield Option on any day during the Term that you make a withdrawal from the Shield Option, Surrender your Contract, annuitize your Contract, a Death Benefit is paid or the Term ends.
 Given that Index Performance may be positive, zero or negative, your Performance Rate Adjustment may be positive, zero or negative.
 It is possible for you to lose a portion of the Purchase Payment and any earnings invested in the Contract.
 The Performance Rate Adjustment is based on a certain amount of protection against decreases in an Index Value and a limitation on potential interest based on an Index Value.
-The extent of the downside protection varies by the Shield Rate you select.
 If you access amounts in the Shield Options before the Term End Date, we will instead calculate an Interim Value on each Business Day between the Term Start Date and the Term End Date.
 (See "Interim Value Calculation.")

 You have the opportunity to allocate your Investment Amount to any of the Shield Options described below, subject to the requirements, limitations and procedures disclosed in the prospectus.
 We are not obligated to offer any one particular Shield Option and your selling firm may limit the Shield Options available through that firm when your Contract is issued.
-After the Contract is issued, there will always be at least one Shield Option available, although it may not be substantially similar to one of the currently available Shield Options.
-Each Shield Option has an associated (i) Term, (ii) Index, (iii) Shield Rate and (iv) Rate Crediting Type you select.
+After the Contract is issued, there will always be at least one Shield Option available, although it may not be substantiall similar to one of the currently available Shield Options.
+Each Shield Option has (i) a Term of 1 year, (ii) an associated Index, (iii) the Shield 10 Shield Rate and (iv) a Rate Crediting Type you select.

-The following chart lists the Shield Options (each of which is issued with a Cap Rate unless otherwise noted) currently available:
+The Shield Options include your choice of the following Indices, each of which is available with a Cap Rate or Step Rate: